You are here

 There’s also now an unpaid, job-protected leave due to COVID-19 reasons.
 Employees can take an indefinite unpaid leave if they’ve been diagnosed with COVID-19 and are following the instructions of a medical health officer or the advice of a doctor or nurse.
 This leave is also available for other coronavirus-related reasons, such as if your employer directs you not to work due to concern about your exposure to others.
 The Employment Standards Branch explains who’s covered.

-Our laws prevent discrimination against workers if they have a disability.
-And it seems, at this time, that having COVID-19 amounts to a disability.
-So this means your employer can’t treat you differently — without justification — than someone who doesn’t have it.
+As well, our laws prevent discrimination against workers if they have a disability.
+BC’s Human Rights Commissioner views COVID-19 as a disability (saying it is more akin to HIV than to the common cold).
+So this means if you have COVID-19, your employer can’t treat you differently — without justification — than someone who doesn’t have it.
 For example: they can ask you to work from home so that everyone can stay healthy, but they can't deny you, say, a promotion or flexible work arrangements just because you have COVID-19.

 Plus: the province is advising employers they must excuse workers for sick leave without requiring a doctor’s note, where workers are ill or required to self-isolate due to COVID-19.